Skip Navigation

 Use heroku addons:docs papertrail to view documentation

 The add-on is now deployed and configured for your application.
-You can list add-ons for your app like so:
+You can list add-ons for your app with this command:

 $ heroku addons

 To see this particular add-on in action, visit your application’s Heroku URL a few times.
-Each visit will generate more log messages, which should now get routed to the papertrail add-on.
-Visit the papertrail console to see the log messages:
+Each visit generates more log messages, which get routed to the Papertrail add-on.
+Visit the Papertrail console to see the log messages:

 $ heroku addons:open papertrail